Air Traffic Control (ATC) & Flight Service Station (FSS)

 Untowered Airports

-Untowered airports rely on pilot coordination to ensure safe operations, as there is no Air Traffic Control (ATC) tower to manage aircraft movements.
+Untowered airports rely on pilot coordination to maintain safe operations, as there is no Air Traffic Control (ATC) tower to manage aircraft movements.

-Pilots communicate directly with one another using a common traffic advisory frequency to announce their intentions and maintain safe separation.
+Pilots communicate directly with one another using specific radio frequencies, such as CTAF (common traffic advisory frequency) or MULTICOM (22.9MHz) to announce their intentions and maintain safe separation.

 Air Traffic Control (ATC)

-ATC is responsible for managing the safe and efficient flow of air traffic in controlled airspace.
+ATC is responsible for managing the flow of air traffic in controlled airspace.

 At towered airports, pilots must maintain communication with ATC for takeoffs, landings, and taxi operations.

-To communicate with a Flight Service Station (FSS), pilots use designated radio frequencies that are standardized across the U.S. The most commonly used frequency is 122.2 MHz, making it a go-to option for contacting FSS.
+To communicate with a Flight Service Station (FSS), pilots use designated radio frequencies that are standardized across the United States.
+The most commonly used frequency is 122.2 MHz, making it a go-to option for contacting FSS.

 Flight Service Stations provide vital support to pilots, particularly in untowered environments.
 Unlike ATC towers which are located at designated airports, FSS locations are located throughout the country, often in regional offices.